Sébastien Martin

 Office: KGH-4163

-I am an assistant professor of Operations at the Kellogg School of Management, Northwestern University.
+I am an associate professor of operations at the Kellogg School of Management, Northwestern University.
 This website presents my research, teaching, and other activities.

-My research focuses on the intersection of large-scale optimization and operations management, using methods from optimization, machine learning, and applied probability to model and tackle real-world problems.
+My research focuses on the interface of algorithms and operations management, with applications to AI, public sector operations, and transportation.
 Applications include transportation systems and school operations.
-For example, I helped design Lyft’s matching algorithm, redesign Boston’s school transportation system, change the school schedules of San Francisco.
+For example, I helped design Lyft’s matching algorithm with reinforcement learning, redesign Boston’s school transportation system, change the school schedules of San Francisco.
 These changes save tens of millions of dollars every year and benefit millions of people.

 news